esteban24/bank-app/README.md

 	Executing (default): SHOW INDEX FROM `charges`
 	```

 	The server will synchronyze automatically the database table and will create it if doesn´t exist.

 3. Start the client side application:

-	1. Open terminal and, from bank-app folder:
+	Open terminal and bank-app folder:

 	```
 	cd bank-app-client
 	npm start
 	```

-	2. Once client has started, the console should show a message like this:
+	Once client has started, the console should show a message like this:

 	```
 	Compiled successfully!